-David Mihm has completed his rankings for the Local Search Ranking survey for 2017.
+David Mihm has completed his rankings for the Local Search Ranking survey.
 This source has been helping businesses for years as they try to make sense of what people search for and how they should focus to increase their search engine rankings.
 David’s new company, Tidings, is helping businesses by connecting to local search industries.
 Here is a quick breakdown of these local SEO ranking factors mentioned.

 The article starts with the shift in priorities from last year to this year.
 A first glance might suggest that there was a large shift, but the number isn’t the entire story.
 There is quite the decrease in emphasis on the citations when compared to the increase in emphasis on factors like links and reviews.
 Citations are still a large part of a local search foundation, but we are learning to be smarter about how far to go with these citations.
 This topic will be highlighted later.